What Is Computing?

 Homework set approximately twice per month for Years 8 to 10 on Google Classroom.

-One hour per week to include written work, completion of classwork or practice for practical work.
+Up to one hour per week to include written work, completion of classwork or practice for practical work.

 Two/three hours per week.
 Includes written homework, preparation for new topics, project and practical work.